tag-designs/docs/docs/content/en/docs/building/_index.md

 ChibiOS, which is the embedded operating system (RTOS) used in the tags.
 Finally there is a directory (cmake) and files (CMakeLists.txt) used by the CMake build system.

+**Note** it's better to install nanopb from the available binary as this is less likely to have version problems with the install protoc

 ```